jharwell/sierra/docs/src/getting-started/installation.rst

    The package provides the following ROS node:

-   - ``sierra_timekeeper`` — Tracks elapsed time for an :term:`Experimental
+   - ``sierra_timekeeper`` — Tracks elapsed time for an :term:`Experimental Run`
-     Run` and terminates it once the duration specified by ``--exp-setup`` has elapsed.
+     and terminates it once the duration specified by :ref:`--exp-setup<src/reference/cli:sierra-cli---exp-setup>` has elapsed.
 ROS has no built-in time-bounded execution mechanism; this node fills that gap.
 SIERRA automatically inserts the corresponding XML tag into each ``.launch`` file it generates.

 Next Steps
 ==========